mil-ad/kitcat/README.md

 This project introduces a new `kitcat` backend for Matplotlib that allows plots to be displayed directly in the terminal.
 It utilizes the "agg" backend for rendering plots before sending them to the terminal.

 - Direct Matplotlib plotting in terminal emulators that support [Kitty](https://sw.kovidgoyal.net/kitty/graphics-protocol/) or [iTerm2](https://iterm2.com/documentation-images.html) graphics protocols.
-- Works seamlessly over SSH.
+- Works seamlessly over SSH and inside tmux.

 <p float="left">
   <img src="https://raw.githubusercontent.com/mil-ad/kitcat/main/demo1.gif" width="45%" />